|

 occasionally increase when using cyproheptadine.

-Cyproheptadine is available in Canada without a prescription, which is cheaper than buying it
+Cyproheptadine is available in Canada and

 vet's knowledge and approval.

-Possible Interactions
+Cyproheptadine Interactions

 Plumb's Veterinary Drug Handbook mentions that